 Since 2007, SPCA International's Operation Baghdad Pups has saved 539 dogs and cats and even one donkey for U.S. military personel stationed in Iraq and other countries around the world.
 These animals are beloved by our troops and veterans and help them readjust to life back home after deployment.
 SPCA International is always ready to respond to new pleas for help from mililitary personel stationed anywhere around the world.

 When military families are ordered to a new base in the U.S. or around the world, it could be quite costly.
 While the military pays for many of the moving costs, they unfortunately don’t help our military families relocate their family pet.
 SPCA International realized the need for financial assistance and began Operation Military Pets (OMP) in order for our military heroes to bring their beloved pets along.
-Since 2012, we have helped 294 pets relocate with their families across the globe.
+Since 2013, we have helped over 300 U.S. military families stay together.
 Learn more here.